Rajpratik71/linux-manPages/ln.md

        ln [OPTION]... -t DIRECTORY TARGET...
 (4th form)

 DESCRIPTION
        In the 1st form, create a link to TARGET with the name LINK_NAME.
 In the 2nd form, create a link to TARGET in the current directory.
-In the 3rd and 4th forms, create links to each TARGET in DIRECTORY.
-Cre‐ ate hard  links  by  default,  symbolic  links  with  --symbolic.
+In the 3rd and 4th forms, create links to each TARGET in
+       DIRECTORY.
+Create hard links by default, symbolic links with --symbolic.
 By default, each destination (name of new link) should not already exist.
 When creating  hard  links,  each  TARGET must exist.
 Symbolic links can hold arbitrary text; if later resolved, a relative link is interpreted in relation to its parent directory.

        Mandatory arguments to long options are mandatory for short options too.

        --backup[=CONTROL]
               make a backup of each existing destination file